duckietown/duckietown-uplan/README.md

 ```

-Note: in order to see the rviz simulation, the host OS should have a desktop-full installation of ros with rviz.
+**Note:** In order to see the rviz simulation, the host OS should have a desktop-full installation of ros with rviz.
+You may need to run the following line before running the container:

+    $ xhost +local:root

+After running the container, do not forget to run the following, as this compromises access control to X server on your host:

+    $ xhost -local:root

 ### ROS-only instructions